pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 The pivotal idea is that we cannot license causal claims unless (i) the treatment assignment is independent of the covariate profiles i.e $T     \perp\!\!\!\perp X$  and (ii) the outcomes $Y(0)$, and $Y(1)$ and similarly conditionally independent of the treatement $T | X$.
 If these conditions hold, then we say that $T$ is __strongly ignorable__ given $X$.
 This also occasionally noted as the __unconfoundedness__ assumption.

 It is a theorem that if $T$ is strongly ignorable given $X$, then (i) and (ii) hold given $p_{T}(X)$ too.
 So valid statistical inference proceeds in a lower dimensional space using the propensity score as a proxy for the higher dimensional data.
 This is useful because some of the strata of a complex covariate profile may be sparsely populated so by propensity scores enable us to avoid the risks of dimensionality.
-Causal inference is unconfounded when we have controlled for enough of drivers for policy adoption, that we could predict selection effects based on covariate profiles $X$.
+Causal inference is unconfounded when we have controlled for enough of drivers for policy adoption, that selection effects within each covariate profiles $X$ seem essentially random.
 There is a great discussion of the details in Aronow and Miller's _Foundations of Agnostic Statistics_ {cite:t}`aronow2019agnostic`.
 But the insight this suggests is that when you want to estimate a causal effect you are only required to control for the covariates which impact the probability of treatement assignment.
 More concretely, if it's easier to model the assignment mechanism than the outcome mechanism this can be substituted in the case of causal inference with observed data.

 Given the assumption that we are measuring the right covariate profiles to induce __strong ignorability__, then propensity scores can be used thoughtfully to underwrite causal claims.
 With observational data we cannot re-run the assignment mechanism but we can estimate it, and transform our data to proportionally weight the data summaries within each group so that the analysis is less effected by the over-representation of different strata in each group.
 This is what we hope to use the propensity scores to achieve.